Ross-on-Wye Pumps

-ross-on-wye This pump, in private hands, is of a type that was known as a contractor's pump, and originally intended to be portable.
+ross-on-wye This pump, in private hands, is a contractor's pump, and originally intended to be portable.
+Thanks to Rob Sedman for the photos.
 It's about 1.6m in height, and its barrel, spout and downpipe are made from riveted sections, the handle fulcrum being bolted on.
 There's a plaque on the side of the pump, inscribed as follows:

 SMITH & WATSON LTD